(noun) An individual that shares knowledge with a researcher from an insider’s perspective, particularly for ethnographic research.

 - Wolcott, Harry F. 2009.
 Writing Up Qualitative Research.
 3rd ed.
 Thousand Oaks, CA: SAGE.

 Spradley, James P., and David W. McCurdy.
 2008.
 Conformity and Conflict: Readings in Cultural Anthropology.
+13th ed.
 Boston: Pearson Education.